Oil: No Emotions, Only Facts And Numbers

 Based on the predicted OPEC figures and assuming that the agreement on limiting oil production will be extended until the end of 2018, we get the following picture:

-As you can see, only in 1Q 2018 there will be a surplus of oil production.
-Further on there will be a stable shortage.
+As you can see, only in 1Q 2018, there will be a surplus of oil production.
+Further on, there will be a stable shortage.

 Based on the forecasted IEA figures, the global market balance in 2018 will look approximately the same, though the size of the deficit is expected to be smaller: